What Is Delayed Ejaculation ?

 3) Neurological diseases, especially those which have an impact on the peripheral sensory nervous system, or which affect the functioning of the sympathetic nervous system, or any injury to the spinal cord, can certainly affect a man's ejaculatory latency time (that's the time between penetration and ejaculation).

-4) Surgery can cause delayed ejaculation.
+4) Surgery can cause problems with ejaculation.
 The problem stems from damage to the nerves around the spine or pelvis - the lumbar sympathetic ganglia and associated nerves.
 DE may also develop after surgery in some areas of the abdomen.

 (A common operation for benign prostate enlargement -- transurethral prostatectomy -- produces a slightly different condition known as retrograde ejaculation although orgasm itself is normal.)